 Okay, I am a mess.
 I've been trying to practice Lagom, a Swedish word that is a fancier way of saying, minimalism--doing just about what is required but not going above or beyond.

 I've been failing in every aspect, but still want to keep on trekiking.
 I'm stubborn that way.
 I'm obsessed with cleaning up my footprints--the real world, the Internet.
 I Getting a book published, albeit by a small press means I have dusted off my lagom ways in favor of putting myself out there, and revisiting the past, which means this blog.
 Some of what I have blogged in the past aren't too embarrassing, so I'm keeping them.
 You can see the evolution of my thoughts and beliefs through the brief life of this blog.
 The only constant is my heterodoxy.
 This blog is back, but like most things in my life, I will struggle to maintain it.
 I tried Youtubing for a while but am not very good at it.
 I tried podcasting for a while but am not good at it either (face and voice issues, respectively).
 Writing has always been my strength, so may that carry me forward.
 Can't and won't promise consistency, because, you know, energy and time.
 This is freewheeling--whatever that means.
 Anyway, I'm here, Scapers!
 P.S.
 What prompted this remergence or resurgence is not simply my resurrected website, but going down the rabbithole in search of the title of a magical realism novel I read years ago--and I kid you not, as I'm typing this, the title just came to me--The Elementals by Francesca Lia Block.
 Ha!
 Welcome to the Ebonscape!
+I recently watched a video on Byronic Heroes.
+You'll note that Killmonger (Michael B. Jordan) from Black Panther (2018) is included--he's the only black male included on the list.
+Before I get into my gripe, let's first go over who/what the Byronic Hero is.

-The Byronic Hero is a popular character in romantic and gothic literature, named after the famous British poet and author, Lord Byron (Don Juan), who was said to have embodied the very traits that defined these famous characters.
-In my previous post, I lamented the lack of nuance in everyday society.
+The Byronic Hero is a popular character in romantic and gothic literature, named after the famous British poet and author, Lord Byron (Don Juan), who was said to have embodied the very traits that defined these famous characters. |

 Categories